-Table 10 reports exactly the same regression specifications for the definition B (no social protection).
-There are some pronounced differences between these results and those reported in Table 9.
+Table 8 reports exactly the same regression specifications for the definition B (no social protection).
+There are some pronounced differences between these results and those reported in Table 7.
 The age at which an individual worker is least likely to be informal now increases to the early to mid 40s.
 Women are now more likely to be informal.
 Mixed race individuals are significantly more likely than whites to be informal, although the marginal effect indicates that the difference is only between 2 and 4 percentage points.
-There is now a much stronger negative association between higher educational status and informality.
-This negative association appears to become stronger towards the end of the period.
-Urban residents are less likely to be informal and the marginal effects are at least twice as large as those in Table 9.
-Union status and employment in a large establishment remain quantitatively very important, although the negative marginal effect for being with a large employer falls from over 60 percentage points to around 46-47 percentage points.
-By 2001 the patterns of occupational coefficients are different from those in Table 9.
-Although agricultural occupations remain far more likely to be informal, the strong positive effects seen for production, construction, retail, distribution and communications are diminished.
-Under definition B those in administrative occupations are significantly and quantitatively less likely to be informal.
+By 2004 there is also a significant positive association with informality for Asians and blacks as well.
+There is now a much stronger and clear negative association between higher educational status and informality.
+This negative association appears to become more important as time progresses.
+Urban residents are less likely to be informal and the marginal effects are at least twice as large as those in Table 7.
+Union status and employment in a large establishment remain quantitatively very important, although the negative marginal effect for being with a large employer falls from over 60 percentage points to around 46-49 percentage points.
 Turning to the variables describing the economic status of the family, we observe that the size of the positive relationship with the number of self-employed is the family falls substantially and that the associations with family dependents and other family income cease to be significant.

-Table 11 reports the results for the definition C based on establishment size and activity.
-Age remains significantly associated with informality - the age at which informality is least likely is around 30 years, closer to that for definition A than for B. Being female is positively associated with informality - women are 4 to 6 percentage points more likely to be in an informal activity.
+Table 9 reports the results for the definition C based on establishment size and activity.
+Age remains significantly associated with informality - the age at which informality is least likely is around 30 years, closer to that for definition A than for B. Being female is positively associated with informality - women are between 4 to 13 percentage points more likely to be in an informal activity.
 There is however virtually no significant association between ethnicity and this definition of informality.
-The association between educational attainment and this definition of informality is, from the pattern of the marginal effects, the most clear of any of the three definitions.
+On the other hand the association between educational attainment and this definition of informality is, from the pattern of the marginal effects, the most clear of any of the three definitions.
 Illiteracy is associated with an increase in the probability of informality of between 2 and 7 percentage points, with clear evidence that the conditional impact is rising over time.
-On the other hand the possession of a college degree reduces the likelihood of this definition of informality by between 14 and 17 percentage points.
+On the other hand the possession of a college degree reduces the likelihood of this definition of informality by between 14 and 20 percentage points.
+Again this conditional impact is rising over time.

-Again there appears to be a regional pattern to informality, once other factors are held.
+Once again there appears to be a regional pattern to informality, once other factors are held.
 But the marginal effects are in general much smaller than for the other two definitions.
-There is barely any relationship with urban residence.
-Geography seems to matter much less if informality is defined according to the characteristics of the employment.
-Marginal effects for occupation remain statistically significant.
-However, the negative coefficients for creative and technical and administrative occupations in part arise from the exclusion of all the self-employed in these sectors from this definition of informality.
-Similarly, the strong positive association with the domestic, personal and catering services sector arises in part from the inclusion of all domestic workers in this definition of informality.
+The relationship with urban residence is quantitatively smaller.
+Geography seems to matter less if informality is defined according to the characteristics of the employment.

-The likelihood of being in an informal activity is reduced if the worker's spouse is informal, although by only a very small amount.
-However, the sign of this relationship is the opposite of that observed for the other two definitions.
+The likelihood of being in an informal activity is reduced if the worker's spouse is informal, although by only a very small amount and only significant in 1998.
+However the sign of this relationship is the opposite of that observed for the other two definitions.
 Self-employment elsewhere in the family is strongly positively associated with this definition of informality.
-Marginal effects are three times as large as for definition B and nearer in size to those for definition A. Similarly the negative association between informality and numbers of dependents in the family is similar to that observed for definition A. There is a weak negative association between informal activity and other household income, which is only statistically significant in two of the eight years.
-This pattern of marginal effects is closest to those for definition B.
+Marginal effects are three times as large as for definition B and nearer in size to those for definition A. Similarly the negative association between informality and numbers of dependents in the family is similar to that observed for definition A. There is a weak negative association between informal activity and other household income in 1998, Here the pattern of marginal effects is closest to those for definition B.